-- Age: An episode is excluded if the patient is younger than 1 (<1) years of age or older than 64 (>64) years of age on the day of the triggering event.
-See section 6 for the definition of member age. - Death: An episode is excluded if the patient has a patient discharge status of "expired" on any inpatient or outpatient claim assigned to the episode window.
+- Age: An episode is excluded if the patient is younger than 18 (<18) years of age or older than 64 (>64) years of age.
+See the glossary for the definition of member age. - Death: An episode is excluded if the patient has a patient discharge status of "expired" on any inpatient or outpatient claim assigned to the episode window.
 The claim may be an included claim or not. - Left Against Medical Advice: An episode is excluded if a patient has a discharge status of "left against medical advice or discontinued care" on any inpatient or outpatient claim during the episode window.
+The claim may be an included claim or not. - Intensive care unit (ICU) care: An episode is excluded if a patient has a revenue code for care in the intensive care unit during the episode window.
 The claim may be an included claim or not.